Is my baby tired?

 Is this a ‘sleep regression’?

-- Many parents report a ‘sleep regression’ where a baby who had begun to settle into a routine begins to sleep terribly.
+- Many parents report a ‘sleep regression’ where a baby who had begun to settle into a routine starts sleeping terribly.

 - This shift is related to developmental growth – your baby is changing, and her sleep habits are changing with her.
 Think of it as transition rather than a regression – and know that she will continue to change as she grows.